jonconstantine/blog/aboutme.md

 ### My story

 After developing commercially for nearly 6 years, I was presented with the opportunity to become CTO of an exciting new startup, Asemblr.
 Going from a senior developer to managing all technical aspects of a fast growing company isn't without its difficulties but the experience continues to be amazing and I wouldn't change it for the world.
-That was until funding ran out.

 I currently work for Deliveroo writing Go micro-services, along with a whole host of other connecting technologies.